 Euro 6 stipulations will reduce many kinds of emissions in the real world as the limits are set lower.
 The regulations also state that they must be deliverable both on the road and in controlled test conditions.
 The updated Euro 6 ‘package’ will feature real-world testing results which are currently being developed for 2017.

-For more answers to your questions on diesel vehicles and their advantages, please call or enquire online with Gates Ford in Essex and Hertfordshire.
+For more answers to your questions on diesel vehicles and their advantages, please call or enquire online with Gates Ford in Essex, Hertfordshire & Middlesex.

 *Please note, details above are correct at time of publishing.
 When choosing your vehicle, customers should consider their own driving styles, needs and budgets before making a decision.
 The information above is intended to provide clarity but should not be reviewed in isolation.
 Make sure you speak with a member of the Gates Ford team before making any financial decisions.*